Best Rooftop Bars in London

 LONDON BRIDGE ROOFTOP

 As well as enjoying the views over the city from six storeys up, at London Bridge Rooftop you’ll be able to get stuck into beers, burgers and seasonal cocktails, all to a soundtrack provided by live DJs.
+You can even have a go at interactive darts if you fancy adding some friendly competition into your summer drinking sesh.
 And yes, they have heaters in case the weather takes a turn.

 THE LOCK TAVERN